syncfusion-content/blazor-docs/blazor/speeddial/positions.md

 ## Target

-The [Target](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Target) property in the Blazor SpeedDial component allows you to specify the element to which the SpeedDial should be attached by defining a CSS selector.
+The [Target](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Target) property defines the selector for the element in which the speed dial will be positioned.
+If the Target is not defined, then Speed Dial is positioned based on the browser viewport.

 {% tabs %}
 {% highlight razor %}